Switzerland has a very efficient legal and taxation process for companies.

 The foundation of a limited liability company requires a contribution of a minimum of CHF 20,000 of equity.
 The capital can then be increased, there is no upper limit.

 The company limited by shares has a mandatory capital (share capital) that must at least amount to CHF 100,000.
 At least 20% of the capital must be paid up, but no less than CHF 50,000.
-That capital must not necessarily be paid up in cash.
+That capital may not necessarily be paid up in cash.
 It can also be paid up as “in kind” contributions, such as real properties, equipment.

 Commencement of Business